-- manage the corporate governance system for the Board of Directors; - assist the Board of Directors to fulfill its duty to meet the applicable legal, regulatory and (self-regulatory) business principles and 'codes of best practice' of corporate behaviour and conduct; - assist in the creation of a corporate culture and environment of integrity and accountability; - monitor the quality of the relationship between the Board of Directors and management of the Company; - review the Chief Executive Officer's succession plan; - recommend to the Board of Directors' nominees for appointment of the Board;

-- Assist the Board of Directors' annual review of the Chief Executive Officer's performance; and - annually review and set an agenda of the Board of Directors on an ongoing basis.
+- manage the corporate governance system for the Board of Directors; - assist the Board of Directors to fulfill its duty to meet the applicable legal, regulatory and (self-regulatory) business principles and 'codes of best practice' of corporate behaviour and conduct; - assist in the creation of a corporate culture and environment of integrity and accountability; - monitor the quality of the relationship between the Board of Directors and management of the Company; - review the Chief Executive Officer's succession plan; - recommend to the Board of Directors' nominees for appointment of the Board; - Assist the Board of Directors' annual review of the Chief Executive Officer's performance; and - annually review and set an agenda of the Board of Directors on an ongoing basis.

-The Governance and Nominating Committee currently consists of three directors, Ronald Andrews, Peter Bojtos, and Jasman Yee, two of the three directors to be at arm's length to the Company (Messrs.
-Andrews and Bojtos).
+The Governance and Nominating Committee currently consists of three directors, Ronald Andrews, Peter Bojtos, and Carolina Ordonez, all of whom are at arm's length to the Company.